JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 And so on for -, .- , .*, ./, .^

-The standard bit operators work on `DataVector`'s:
+The standard bit operators work on `DataVector`:

 _TO BE FILLED IN_

-The standard comparison operators work on `DataVector`'s:
+The standard comparison operators work on `DataVector`:

 	NA .< NA
 	NA .< "a"